emqx/emqx-plugin-sdv/README.md

 ## Data Storage

-The data is stored in two mnesia (rocksdb) tables.
+The data is stored in two mnesia tables.

 `sdv_fanout_data`: Key is the `sha1` of the data, value is the timestamp and the binary data itself.
 `sdv_fanout_ids`: Key is a composite key of `vin` and `request_id`, value is the timestamp and the `sha1` of the data.